airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

 ## Single Workspace vs. Multiple Workspaces

-You can use one or more workspaces with Airbyte Cloud.
-When deciding how many workspaces you need, some important factors to consider are user access and billing.
+You can use one or multiple workspaces with Airbyte Cloud.

 ### Access
 | Number of Workspaces | Benefits                                                                      | Considerations                                                                                                                              |